chrisawoke/chrisawoke/README.md

 <hr/>

-**`Frontend Software Engineer and Technical writer`** <br/>
+### Software Engineer and Technical writer <br/>

 I am a software engineer and technical writer, experienced in turning ideas into impactful digital solutions and simplifying complex technical concepts for both engineers and non-technical audiences.
 <hr/>

-- 💻 I am building an EdTech platform using React and other technologies.
+- 💻 I am building an EdTech platform using Next.js and other technologies.
-- 📝 I am currently learning Next.js and getting better at React.
+- 📝 I am currently getting better at building with Next.js alongside trying out some backend tools.
 - 💆🏻‍♀️ I love writing, watching startup pitches, and reading.
 - 📫 You can connect with me on [Twitter](https://www.twitter.com/Chris_Awoke1) and [LinkedIn](https://www.linkedin.com/in/chrisawoke).